 A word of advice – I do not recommend going mid-day in the summertime as it is blazing hot!
 Surprisingly, there is not an abundant amount of Key Largo restaurants on the water, and this is one of them that actually is waterfront.
 I highly recommend this hidden gem, but don’t tell too many people so that it doesn’t get crowded!

-We love Mrs. Mac’s Kitchen and Mrs. Mac’s Kitchen II (which is just down the street from the original location).
+Both Mrs. Mac’s Kitchen and Mrs. Mac’s Kitchen II (which is just down the street from the original location) are well known and popular Key Largo restaurants.
 I’m very happy they expanded because the wait time at the original restaurant was getting too long.
 Both places have similar menus, with slight differences.
 Honestly, I don’t have a preference as to which is better.
 Some of my favorite items have been the fresh fish filets, superfishwhich, alligator tenders, and “konk” chowder.
 Their cocktail list is great too.

 The decor is classic “Keys style” – very mom and pop type with eclectic items everywhere.
 I love it here, and try to eat lunch or dinner here when we drive back up to Miami or down to where we stay in Marathon.
 I will say that I have never eaten breakfast at the original location, but if it’s anything like their lunch or dinner, I am in!
 Check out both of these restaurants in Key Largo for a delicious meal.